Ralo93/guitar_vision/README.md

 For this project, I will focus on the first two features: Mel spectograms and chroma features.

 # First iteration

+##### For the first iteration of this project, I decided to simply train a major/minor distinguisher, as I thought this might be easier for the start and get used to the transfer learning approach.
+So for the start, we have a binary classification problem here.

 - **Audio to Image Transformation**: Audio samples are converted into mel spectrogram images, creating a visual representation of pitch and frequency.
 - **Transfer Learning with VGGish**: The VGGish model, pre-trained on general audio data, is fine-tuned for pitch classification tasks.
 - **Pitch Classification**: Model outputs the classified pitch from a given audio sample.